mtomilov/spiny-challenge/README.md

 For simplicity and provided we have proper indices in place, might just be fine.

+## Why cron?

+Thought it would be simpler in this context, but regretting it already. :)
+Should've gone for separate cron (or celery) container from the get go.

 ## Why docker compose?

 Just for demonstration purposes.
 Would switch to docker swarm with multiple stages and possibly k8s.